header logo

 British football superstar Duncan Edwards

-Duncan Edwards was one of the players for the Busby Babes, United's youth team set up under manager Matt Busby who played 177 games for the club.
-He was noted for his physical strength, endurance and level of authority on the pitch, and is ranked among the toughest players of all time.
-One of eight players killed in the Munich air disaster, he initially survived but succumbed to injuries and was hospitalized two weeks later.
-Many of his contemporaries described him as one of, if not the best player they ever played with.
+Duncan Edwards was one of the key players in the Busby Babes, United's youth team set up under manager Matt Busby.
+He played 177 games for the club.
+He was noted for his physical strength, endurance, and level of authority on the pitch, and was ranked among the toughest players of all time.
+One of eight players killed in the Munich air disaster, he initially survived and was hospitalized immediately but succumbed to his injuries two weeks later.
+Many of his contemporaries described him as one of the best players they had ever played with, if not the best.

-Duncan Edwards was also a regular in the England team, appearing in all four of England's qualifying matches for the 1958 World Cup and having the opportunity to score two goals in a 5–2 win over the team Denmark's national team on 5 December 1956.
-Duncan Edwards was expected to be a key player for England at the 1958 World Cup, and was considered a likely candidate to replace veteran Billy Wright as captain. national team leader.
+Duncan Edwards was also a regular in the England team, appearing in all four of England's qualifying matches for the 1958 World Cup, where he scored two goals in a 5–2 win over Denmark's national team on 5 December 1956.
+He was expected to be a key player for England at the 1958 World Cup and was considered a likely candidate to replace veteran Billy Wright as the national team captain.

 7. Eric Cantona (1992-1997 period)